Probing Quadratic Gravity with Binary Inspirals: Massive Scalar and Spin-2 Gravitons

 \section{Massive Scalar and Spin-2 Gravitons}

-In quadratic gravity (\ref{oriact1}) besides the massless spin-2 graviton, the theory contains additional propagating degrees of freedom: a massive spin-2 graviton, $\pi_{\mu\nu}$, and a massive scalar, $\phi$.
+In quadratic gravity (\ref{oriact1}) besides the massless spin-2 graviton, the theory contains additional propagating degrees of freedom: a massive scalar, $\phi$, and a massive spin-2 graviton, $\pi_{\mu\nu}$.
 It is convenient to explicitly separate these degrees of freedom by rewriting the quadratic action (\ref{oriact1}) in the form of the Einstein-Hilbert action supplemented by terms describing the extra massive degrees of freedom.
-This can be achieved by explicitly introducing $\pi_{\mu\nu}$, and $\phi$ fields in the action through the set of Lagrange multipliers which enforce the relations: $\pi_{\mu\nu}=R_{\mu\nu}-\frac{1}{4}g_{\mu\nu}R$, and $\phi=\frac{1}{2}R$.
-After field redefinitions and keeping terms quadratic in $\pi_{\mu\nu}$, and $\phi$ only, we arrive at the following action:
+This can be achieved by explicitly introducing $\phi$, and $\pi_{\mu\nu}$ fields in the action through the set of Lagrange multipliers which enforce the relations: $\phi=\frac{1}{2}R$, and $\pi_{\mu\nu}=R_{\mu\nu}-\frac{1}{4}g_{\mu\nu}R$.
+After field redefinitions and keeping terms quadratic in $\phi$, and $\pi_{\mu\nu}$ only, we arrive at the following action \cite{Tomboulis:1996cy}:

 where $\tilde R$ is the Ricci scalar constructed out of the metric

 to leading order in $\phi$ and $\pi_{\mu\nu}$, and the mass terms are defined as:

 We require $\gamma \geq 0$, and $4\beta \geq -\gamma$ in order to avoid tachyonic instabilities.
 Notice, however, that the massive spin-2 field in (\ref{oriact2}) has the wrong sign for its kinetic term.
 To avoid the associated ghost instabilities, and to maintain theoretical consistency in our calculations we need to clarify the domain of validity of the effective quadratic gravity.
 This can be done by assuming that the quadratic action is a truncated asymptotic series expansion in powers of curvature tensor, where the error introduced by the truncation at a given power is smaller than the next terms in the expansion.
 Suppose we are interested in a system with a typical size $r$ (e.g., the size of a binary inspiral).
 Then $|R|\sim 1/r^2$ and the requirement that the Einstein-Hilbert term in (\ref{oriact1}) dominates over the quadratic terms implies $M_P^2r^2/\beta, M_P^2r^2/\gamma > 1$, which can be translated into the constraints: $m_{\phi,\pi}r>1$.